Benchmark of Benchmarks: Unpacking Influence and Code Repository Quality in LLM Safety Benchmarks: Survey Results

 \section{Survey Results}

-We conducted a 17-question anonymous survey and distributed it via public academic channels ( covering over 50 LLM safety researchers outside our institution).
+We have conducted a 17-question anonymous survey and distributed it via public academic channels ( covering over 50 LLM safety researchers outside our institution).
 The survey did not mention this paper or any related context.
-We received 17 valid responses.
-Below, we summarize the primary findings.
+We received 17 valid responses during the first round of distribution.
+And then we conduct a second round of distribution to collect more responses, and we received 25 additional responses.
+In total, we received 42 valid responses.